zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ## Time-Harmonic Waves

-We can find a solution in the time domain by substitution into Equation 9:
+We can find a solution in the time domain by substituting Equation 36 into Equation 9:

 $$ \tag{37}
 \begin{aligned}